 Based on a pulp fiction crime novel from the master of the genre, James Ellroy, Barry Norman said it was the film of the year.
 It had Danny DeVito, Kevin Spacey, Kim Basinger, and the farmer from Babe.

-The intro exposes the murky world of Jewish syndicate-bigshot Mickey Cohen and the battle to save The City of Angels from the king of vice from by media-emboldened LAPD detective squad.
-It is of a time when the TV gave characters home audiences felt safe with It is the era of hero-cops on our screen, moral, tough, and right.
+The intro exposes the murky world of Jewish syndicate-bigshot Mickey Cohen and the battle to save The City of Angels from the king of vice .
+It is of a time when the TV gave home audiences characters they felt safe with.
+It is the era of hero-cops on our screen, moral, tough, and right.

 It is selling-short to say it is set against the backdrop of Los Angeles.when in fact L.A is one of the characters.
-It pays little homage to the town though.
-However neither does it go dank and sleazy like Boyz in the Hood or American History X. It uses more imagination than that. it is no tourism advert but it doesn't allow the audience a clue to the outcome based on geographical lamentation or depressing monologues citing civic erosion as a societal factor.
+It pays little homage to the town yet does not go dank and sleazy like Boyz in the Hood or American History X. It uses more imagination. it is no tourism advert but it doesn't allow the audience a clue to the outcome based on geographical lamentation or depressing monologues citing civic erosion as a societal factor.

 The story involves three main characters.
-All are policemen, all have demons, and all have a major flaw., Bud White, played by Russell Crowe, Sgt.
-Jack Vincennes, a stylish and well-respected vet played by Kevin Spacey and Ed Exley, played by Guy Pearce...
+All are policemen, all have demons and all are flawed., Bud White, played by Russell Crowe, Sgt.
+Jack Vincennes, a stylish and well-respected vet played by Kevin Spacey and Ed Exley, played by Guy Pearce.
 Between them, they share one bad guy's characteristics, each with a third of a total villain.
 The other two-thirds though.
 Who can guess?

 Russell Crowe's character is brutish, stern, and if you decide to get physical with a female you had best watch out.
 His fierce loyalty, dedication to the job, and exciting punishment of wrongdoers, as well as his innocent, yet unstoppable thought-process makes him an audience-grabber.